 3.02.
 Professionals do not take inappropriate advantage of clients with open-ended professional relationships.
 They set specific quantifiable behavioral objectives and terminate the professional consulting relationship when the behavioral objectives have been achieved.
 Additional goals ought to be discussed and agreed to explicitly rather than assumed.

 Principle 4.
 Confidentiality: Professionals maintain appropriate confidentiality except where necessary and inform clients of these exceptions.

 4.01.
 Professionals inform clients that information regarding their consultation will be kept confidential to the best of the Professional's ability except for certain limits or exceptions.
-Exceptions include the following circumstances: (a) if the animal is dangerous to others or is likely to be in danger from inhumane treatment, in which case the Professional must report such danger if it cannot be managed and prevented, (b) if required by law to breech confidentiality.
+Exceptions include the following circumstances: (a) if the animal is dangerous to others or is likely to be in danger from abusive treatment, in which case the Professional must report such danger if it cannot be managed and prevented, (b) if required by law to breech confidentiality.

 4.02.
 Professionals will obtain a written release waiver of confidentiality if the professional wishes to discuss the case with a supervisor or colleague for purposes of advice and professional guidance, or to publish an account of the case.